Family Friendly Itinerary in Japan for 10 Days

 Bamboo Grove, Bamboo Forest, Arashiyama, Kyoto, Family Friendly Destination

-After Tenryuji garden, the famous bamboo forest is just a 1 minute to walk.
-Due to the popularity, normally there are many people but you can still enjoy the nice scenery!
+After Tenryuji Garden, the famous bamboo forest is just a 1 minute’s walk away.
+Due to the popularity, normally there are many people but you can still enjoy the breathtaking scenery!

 Torroko Journey to Kameoka Station

-About 5 minutes walk from the bamboo forest, you can find Sagano Scenic Train Station.
+About a 5-minute walk from the bamboo forest, you can find Sagano Scenic Train Station.

-That is a special train to enjoy surrounded beautiful nature.
-As you know, Japan is blessed with a rich natural beauty in each season.
-Be careful that the tickets will be sold out very soon if it is cherry blossom season or autumn foliage season.
-So we recommend to book as early as possible.
-From Torroko Arashiyama station, after one stop, you will arrive at Torroko Kameoka station.
+That is a special train to enjoy the surrounding beautiful nature.
+As you know, Japan is blessed with a rich natural beauty that is different every season.
+Be aware that the tickets sell out pretty quick if it is cherry blossom season or autumn foliage season.
+So we recommend you book as early as possible.
+From Torroko Arashiyama station, you will arrive at Torroko Kameoka station in just one stop.

 Hozugawa-kudari (Hozu river boat riding)

-From Torroko Kameoka station, you will arrive at Hozugawa-kudari after a 15 minutes bus ride (take Torokko Mahori Line 39 run by Keihan bus to Hozugawa-kudari boarding site).
-From there, you can have special local experience “Hozugawa-kudari” which is traditional Japanese style boat riding tour with a skilled rower.
-For more details including departure times, see their official site below.
+From Torroko Kameoka station, you will arrive at Hozugawa-kudari after a 15-minute bus ride (take Torokko Mahori Line 39 run by Keihan bus to Hozugawa-kudari boarding site).
+From there, you can have a truly special local experience, “Hozugawa-kudari”, which is a traditional Japanese-style boat tour with a skilled rower.
+For more details about this 2-hour boat ride tour including departure times, see their official site here.

 Togetsu Bridge